-When you visit your doctor, they will advise a unique treatment plan to your specific injury.
-Treatment modalities include rest, ice, compression, and elevating your injury to improve healing.
+When you visit your doctor, they will advise the best treatment plan to your specific injury.
+Treatment modalities include rest, ice, compression, and elevating your injury to improve healing during recovery.
 Depending on the severity of the fracture, your doctor may also:

 - Immobilize your foot with a cast to reduce weight load

 A visit to your foot and ankle specialist will ensure that you do not aggravate the fracture and that you are educated on the timeline of restarting any high-impact activity like sports or standing for long periods of time.

 The price of the treatment used to address your foot or ankle fracture will depend on the course of treatment that is chosen.
 This will be discussed during your consultation.

 We provide consultations for further evaluation and treatment options of your foot or ankle fracture in Artesia, Riverside, Rancho Cucamonga, and West Hills.
 Contact us to schedule your appointment.